There are moments in life when you know you are doing exactly what God called you to do… and it still hurts.

 This was part of it.
 This humiliation.
 This heartbreak.
 This moment that felt like everything was unraveling, it was part of the path He had prepared me for, even though I didn’t know it at the time.

-My value wasn’t in question.
-It just wasn’t about me.
+I learned, my value wasn't in question.
+It just wan't about me.

 Yes, I mattered, and He would use that moment to shape my character, but He was at work and up to much bigger things than I could comprehend.